 Zero-inflated negative binomial

 A zero-inflated negative binomial was then fit to the data.
 This model has two parts: The zero-inflation model, which estimates whether participants volunteer at all, and the count model, which estimates how many calls they offer when they do volunteer.
-Application of the zero-inflated negative binomial did not produce an omnibus effect of game (chisq(2) = 5.09, p = .079), request (chisq(1) = 0.85, p = .358), or Game × Request interaction (chisq(2) = 0.11, p = .948).
+Application of the zero-inflated negative binomial produced a nearly but not quite significant omnibus effect of game (chisq(2) = 5.09, p = .079), request (chisq(1) = 0.85, p = .358), or Game × Request interaction (chisq(2) = 0.11, p = .948).
 The overdispersion parameter was highly significant (z = 4.66, p < .001), supporting the use of the negative binomial over a zero-inflated Poisson distribution.

-A pairwise contrast between the prosocial-violent and antisocial-violent games did not yield a signficant omnibus test for an effect of game, chisq(2) = 3.35, p = .187.
+A pairwise contrast between the prosocial-violent and antisocial-violent games did not yield a significant omnibus test for an effect of game, chisq(2) = 3.35, p = .187.
 Tests of individual parameters, however, found a significant difference on the zero-inflation parameter (z = -2.14, p = .032) but not on the count parameter (z = 1.46, p = .146).
 Again, neither game differed from the control condition.

 Kruskal-Wallis test